 I wanted to be a ballerina...
 But as fate would have it, I injured my knees and had to stop.
-That autumn I was in a balloon soaring over the vines of France, that were reddened by the season.
-I photographed the balloon's shadow cast on the ruin of a chateau and at that moment I knew this was what I wanted to do.
+That autumn I was in a balloon; I photographed the balloon's shadow cast on the ruin of a chateau and at that moment I knew this was what I wanted to do.
 So I returned to University, finished my BFA and have been shooting ever since.
-Have a look at my website for more information, images and card and book samples. www.amandatemple.com 441 236 2339
+Have a look at my website for more images and info. www.amandatemple.com 441 236 2339

 Great as Christmas presents!
 These cards are on a lovely soft iridescent pearl card stock.
 They can go towards portrait sessions, custom designed books or cards or fine art.

-I have discovered a divine new bookmaker.
+I work with a divine bookmaker.
 Combining old-world binding techniques with the latest technology in printing they create stunning, one of a kind, heirloom books.
 They are also committed to giving back and use recyled materials and give a portion from each book to your choice of their selected charities.
 Please contact me for more details and pricing and click the photo to have a look at their website.

 CARDS, INVITATIONS, ANNOUNCEMENTS